lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

    At the RS, the access token is bound to this latest EDHOC session and the newly established OSCORE Security Context.

-The flowchart in {{fig-flowchart-keys-token-invalid}} shows the handling of an access token or of a set of application keys that have become invalid.
+The flowchart in {{fig-flowchart-keys-token-invalid}} shows the handling of an access token or of a set of application keys that have become invalid, when using the EDHOC and OSCORE profile of the ACE framework.

 ~~~~~~~~~~~ aasvg
 Invalid access token